olivierdalang/VectorBender/README.md

 ## Version history

 - 2014-05-22 - Version 0.0 : intial release
-- 2014-05-25 - Version 0.1 : scipy dependency no more needed, different style for pinned points
+- 2014-05-25 - Version 0.1 : linear and uniform transformation method, scipy dependency no more needed, better management of pinned points

 ## Roadmap

-### Confirmed

-- remove dependecy to matplotlib as well
-- do a translation when only one pair, do a conform transformation when only two vectors as set, do a linear transformation when only three are set, do the complex algorithm only when more than three vectors are set.
-- allow to apply to selection only
-- allow to modify the PairsLayers so that every processed point becomes a pinned point, so it's possible to work more incrementally

 ### Not confirmed

-- allow to use different algorithms ? (like TLS)
+- remove matplotlib dependency

 ## How it works (internally)